auth0/docs/articles/quickstart/spa/angular2/_includes/_centralized_login.md

 We can also call `handleAuthCallback()` from the `constructor`.

 :::note
-**Why is there so much RxJS in the authentication service?** `auth0-spa-js` is a promise-based library built using async/await, providing an agnostic approach for the highest volume of JavaScript apps.
-The Angular framework, on the other hand, [uses reactive programming and observable streams](https://angular.io/guide/rx-library).
-In order for the async/await library to work seamlessly with Angular’s stream-based approach, we are converting the async/await functionality to observables for you in the service.
+**Angular and the Auth0 SPA JS SDK:** `auth0-spa-js` is a promise-based library built using async/await, providing an agnostic approach for the highest volume of JavaScript apps.
+The Angular platform manages asynchronous code by [using reactive programming and observable streams with RxJS](https://angular.io/guide/rx-library).
+To enable the async/await library to work seamlessly with Angular’s stream-based approach, we have converted the async/await functionality to observables for you in this service.
 This improves the developer experience for interoperability between the SDK and the Angular platform.

-Auth0 is currently building an Angular module that will abstract this reactive functionality away into an importable wrapper.
-This will get you up and running even faster while using the most idiomatic approach for the Angular framework, and will simplify the authentication service.
 :::

 ## Create a Navigation Bar Component